|

 are not uncommon with the more prolific breeds.
 Even when management

-and nutrition are practices, more lambing problems will be encountered
+and nutrition are proper, more lambing problems will be encountered

 with ewes lambing for the first time at 12 to 14 months of age.